UK lawmaker David Amess dies after being stabbed multiple times | DW | 15.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-David Amess, a lawmaker in British Prime Minister Boris Johnson's Conservative Party has been stabbed multiple times.
-Essex police arrested a man.
-The politician's condition is unclear.
+David Amess, a lawmaker in British Prime Minister Boris Johnson's Conservative Party was attacked during a constituent meeting.
+Essex police arrested a 25-year-old suspect.

 UK Member of Parliament David Amess was stabbed several times by a man who walked into his constituency meeting at a church in the seaside town of Leigh-on-Sea, his office confirmed on Friday.

-Amess, 69, was receiving treatment for his injuries at the church, a councillor said.
-The politician's condition was unclear.

-The politician's London office confirmed Friday that police and ambulance had been called but gave no other details.

-The attack took place at 11am GMT, and emergency workers were trying to stabilize Amess before moving him from the church, Southend Conservative Party chairman John Lamb said.
+Emergency workers had tried to stabilize Amess before moving him from the church, Southend Conservative Party chairman John Lamb said.

-Amess has been a Member of Parliament for Southend West, which includes Leigh-on-Sea, since 1997, but has been a lawmaker since 1983.
+Amess was a Member of Parliament for Southend West, which includes Leigh-on-Sea, since 1997, but had been a lawmaker since 1983.

 Former Conservative Prime Minister David Cameron tweeted: "Very alarming and worrying news reports coming from Leigh-on-Sea.
 My thoughts and prayers are with Sir David Amess and his family."